-Example: In order to complete successfully the ‘Principles of Marketing’ subject and gain the 5 European Credits assign to it the student has to spend 140 hours in workload for this subject.
-Theses 140 hours comprise of 24 contact hours/lectures and 116 hours in practical work, seminars, tutorials, fieldwork, examinations, and preparation time, etc.
+Example: In order to complete successfully the ‘Principles of Marketing’ subject, and gain the 5 European Credits assigned to it, the student has to spend 140 hours in workload for this subject.
+These 140 hours comprise of 24 contact hours/lectures and 116 hours in practical work, seminars, tutorials, fieldwork, examinations, and preparation time, etc.

 The ECTS grading system for credit transfer

 In cases where credits are transferred between countries (mainly in student exchanges) ECTS grades can be used.
-It is good practice to add an ECTS grade, in particular in case of credit transfer.
+It is good practice to add an ECTS grade, particularly in the case of credit transfer.
 The ECTS grading scale ranks the students on a statistical basis.

 Therefore, statistical data on student performance is a prerequisite for applying the ECTS grading system.
 Grades are assigned among students with a pass grade as follows:

 A distinction is made between the grades FX and F that are used for unsuccessful students.
-FX means: "fail - some more work required to pass" and F means: "fail – considerable further work required".
+FX indicates: "Fail - some more work required to pass", and F indicates: "Dail – considerable further work required".
 The inclusion of failure rates in the Transcript of Records is optional.

-Progression through the Bachelor programmes by gaining EC Credits
+Progression through the bachelor's programmes by gaining European Credits